 Your true blood pressure is clinically defined as "the average level over prolonged periods of time", so a monitor that can take a number of readings and average the results will give you a more accurate figure than just taking a single point, as blood pressure can vary up and down for any number of reasons, including the act of putting on the blood pressure cuff itself.

 Some battery-run monitors can also operate from the mains power, but check that an adapter is supplied.

 Irregular heart rate display

-A hypertension warning on the screen if necessary – which is a good prompt to visit your GP.
+A hypertension warning on the screen is a good prompt to visit your GP.

-When you first get your blood pressure monitor, take it to your GP to get it checked against a sphygmomanometer or your GP's monitor so you know if it's accurate or if you have to adjust its readings for error.
-Also, get your doctor to check your technique while you are there to make sure you are measuring your heart rate correctly.
-Check out our 8 step guide to measuring your blood pressure.
+When you first get your blood pressure monitor, take it to your GP to get it checked against a sphygmomanometer or your GP's monitor so you know if it's accurate.
+If not, then you may need to consult your manual for how to adjust its readings for error.
+Also, ask your doctor to check your technique to make sure you're measuring your blood pressure correctly.
+Check out our 8-step guide to measuring your blood pressure.

 Validation of blood pressure monitors to international standards